 John, a Mi’gmaw man from Eel Ground First Nation, grew up in southern Saskatchewan.
 He has a bachelor’s degree from the University of Alberta.
 John was the CAJ/APTN inaugural investigative journalism fellow in spring 2017.
 His background also includes radio hosting and producing as well as reporting for APTN National News before joining APTN Investigates full time in late 2017.

-Christopher is proud of his deep roots in the place we now call Winnipeg.
-His family tree goes back to the early days of the Red River Settlement, where his ancestors Robert Logan and a Saulteaux woman named Mary wed and produced twelve children.
-A graduate of Ryerson University’s journalism program, Chris also has a degree in English literature from the University of Manitoba.
-In 2014 Read produced the documentary Alice and Kevin - which screened at imagineNative.
+Christopher is proud of his deep roots in the place we now call Winnipeg, which connect him to the early days of the Red River Settlement.
+A graduate of Ryerson University’s journalism program, Chris also has a degree in English from the University of Manitoba.
+In 2014 he produced the documentary Alice and Kevin - which screened at imagineNative.
 He started at APTN Investigates in June of 2018.

 Brittany grew up in Winnipeg, Manitoba and is a member of Northlands Dënesųłiné First Nation.
 She continues her studies at University of Winnipeg and has a keen interest in justice reporting.
 In 2019, she was selected as the third recipient of the CAJ/APTN Indigenous Investigative Fellowship and is now an Investigative Reporter with APTN Investigates.